voxpupuli/puppet-smokeping/README.md

 Puppet module to completely manage a SmokePing installation.
 Includes managing of Master/Slave installation and the menu hierarchy.

+Some background information can be found here: [Puppet module to manage SmokePing](http://tobrunet.ch/2013/02/puppet-module-to-manage-smokeping/)

 ## Features

 * Master/Slave SmokePing configuration possible